One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

 Orchid bark also looks very natural and has large, dense enough pieces to not pose much risk of impaction, especially for adult geckos.

-This product is designed especially for reptile and amphibian habitats and is fairly inexpensive.
+This product is designed especially for reptile and amphibian habitats and is fairly inexpensive compared to other substrates.

 Paper Towels